minio/docs/source/administration/batch-framework.rst

 Access to ``mc batch``
 ----------------------

+The batch function itself is a server process not limited by access keys or policies.
-You can use MinIO's :ref:`Policy Based Access Control <minio-policy>` and the :ref:`administrative policy actions <minio-policy-mc-admin-actions>` to restrict who can start a batch job, retrieve a list of running jobs, or describe a running job.
+Instead, use MinIO's :ref:`Policy Based Access Control <minio-policy>` and the :ref:`administrative policy actions <minio-policy-mc-admin-actions>` to restrict who can start a batch job, retrieve a list of running jobs, or describe a running job.

+MinIO provides the following admin policy actions to control access to Batch Replication functions:

+``admin:ListBatchJobs``
+  Grants the user the ability to see batch jobs currently in process.

+``admin:DescribeBatchJobs``
+  Grants the user the ability to see the definition details of batch job currently in process.

+``admin:StartBatchJob``
+  Grants the user the ability to start a batch job.
+  The job may be further restricted by the credentials the job uses to access either the source or target deployments.

+``admin:CancelBatchJob``
+  Allows the user to stop a batch job currently in progress.

+You can assign any of these actions to users independently or in any combination.

+The built-in ``ConsoleAdmin`` policy includes sufficient access to perform all of these types of batch job actions.

 Job Types
 ---------